glynhudson/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_renaultzoe/docs/index.rst

 Vehicle Type: **RZ**

-The Renault Zoe will be documented here.
+Renault Zoe support is currently in beta.
+ZE20 and ZE40 models are supported by OVMS.

 ----------------
 Support Overview